sanjanagajula/Music_Player_with_Java/README.md

 # Music_Player_with_Java
+A beginner-friendly Java project that plays a .wav audio file using simple user commands.

+## 📌 Project Overview

+ This is a small Java project where I built a basic music player using the Java Sound API.
+The program runs in the console and lets the user:

+▶️ Play the audio

+⏹ Stop the audio

+🔄 Reset the audio

+❌ Quit the program

+ This project helped me understand file handling, audio processing, and user interaction in Java.

+## 🛠️ Technologies Used

+- Java (Core)

+- Eclipse IDE

+- Java Sound API (javax.sound.sampled)

+- WAV audio file (.wav format)

+## 🎧 Java Audio Player – Basic Console App

 This is a small Java project I built to understand how Java interacts with external files, like audio files.
 My idea was to create a simple music player that can play, stop, and reset a .wav audio file.